neuefische/wd-flipped-classroom-curriculum/sessions/js-fetch/README.md

   renderJoke("Thanks for explaining the word “many” to me, it means a lot.");
   ```

-### Fetching data & asynchronous JavaScript
+### Fetching Data & Asynchronous JavaScript

-- Use the Fetch Web API
+- Use the Fetch Web API.

 - Write the following statement and show in the console that the fetch call does not return data directly, but instead we get a Promise object: